Tangjiahui26/DataAnalysisWithR/hw08/README.md

     - In this part, plots actually can be download by the default functions of`ggvis`, so I just set one downloadbox to store the table results.

-+ Allow the usr to search for multiple alcohol types and countries simultaneously.
++ Allow the usr to search for multiple alcohol types and countries simultaneously. :white_check_mark:

     - I set a`checkbox` for user if they want to filter the results by countries.
 I also made the filter part multi-selection by adding some`if else` codes.